gsdenys/amqp-client/README.md

 https://github.com/ZigzagAK/amqp

-This library at the moment supports ngx.socket and socket, but plans have been discussed to move to cqueues
+This library at the moment supports ngx.socket and socket, but plans have been discussed to move to cqueues It can be used with luajit and does not have to be used only in OpenResty, in fact there are very few use cases I can see for it in OpenResty.

 ## Additional features